creare-com/podpac/doc/source/user/pipelines.md

  * The `node` path should include the submodule path and the node class.
 The submodule path is omitted for top-level classes.
 For example:
    - `"node": "datalib.smap.SMAP"` is equivalent to `from podpac.datalib.smap import SMAP`.
-   - `"node": "OrderedCompositor"` is equivalent to `from podpac import OrderedCompositor`.
+   - `"node": "compositor.OrderedCompositor"` is equivalent to `from podpac.compositor import OrderedCompositor`.
  * The `plugin` path replaces 'podpac' in the full node path.
 For example
    - `"plugin": "path.to.myplugin", "node": "mymodule.MyCustomNode"` is equivalent to `from path.to.myplugin.mymodule import MyCustomNode`.
    - `"plugin": "myplugin", "node": "MyCustomNode"` is equivalent to `from myplugin import MyCustomNode`